Nintendo 64: Programming characteristics

+Programming for the Nintendo 64 presented unique challenges alongside notable advantages.
+The Economist described development for the system as "horrendously complex".
+Like many game consoles and embedded systems, the Nintendo 64 featured highly specialized hardware optimizations, which were further complicated by design oversights, limitations in 3D technology, and manufacturing constraints.

+As the console neared the end of its lifecycle, Nintendo’s hardware chief, Genyo Takeda, repeatedly reflected on these difficulties, using the Japanese term hansei (反省), meaning "reflective regret."
+Looking back, he admitted, "When we made Nintendo 64, we thought it was logical that if you want to make advanced games, it becomes technically more difficult.
+We were wrong.
+We now understand it's the cruising speed that matters, not the momentary flash of peak power."

+Regional lockout

+Unlike the NES and Super NES, which employed region-specific branding and hardware variations, the Nintendo 64 maintained a consistent design and brand worldwide.
+While Nintendo initially announced the use of regional lockout chips to restrict game compatibility, the platform ultimately enforced region-locking through physical cartridge design, with each market having cartridges with different notches on the back, preventing a cartridge from one region from being inserted into a foreign console.

 Color variants

 The Nintendo 64 comes in several colors.
-The standard Nintendo 64 is dark gray, nearly black, and the controller is light gray (later releases in the U.S., Canada, and Australia included a bonus second controller in Atomic Purple).
-Various colorations and special editions were released.
+The standard Nintendo 64 is charcoal gray, nearly black, and the controller is light gray (later releases in the U.S., Canada, and Australia included a bonus second controller in Atomic Purple).
+The console was released in various colors and special editions.

 Most Nintendo 64 game cartridges are gray in color, but some games have a colored cartridge.
 Fourteen games have black cartridges, and other colors (such as yellow, blue, red, gold, and green) were each used for six or fewer games.
 Several games, such as The Legend of Zelda: Ocarina of Time, were released both in standard gray and in colored, limited edition versions.